 - Define a “Why”

-I’m excited for your futures.
+I’m excited about your futures.
 I cannot wait to see how each of your lives unfolds.
-I’ve said many times before if I could go back in time and tell my twenty year old self one thing it would be about having a plan for my money, but then I realize there’s no need to go back in time because I have three future opportunities to help get it right.
+I’ve said many times before if I could go back in time and tell my twenty-year-old self one thing it would be about having a plan for my money, but then I realize there’s no need to go back in time because I have three future opportunities to help get it right.